Welcome To The

 The Chapter and Range Officer Orientation &

-Training is normally the last Sunday of the month at 10:00 AM.,
+Training is normally the last Sunday of the month at 08:30 AM.,

-(Occasionally it is the 4th Sunday, check the club calendar for exact dates).
+(occasionally it is the 4th Sunday, check the club calendar for exact dates).
 This meeting

 is a requirement for those wishing to become "Range Approved" so they can

-use the rifle and pistol ranges on their own.
+use the Rifle and Pistol ranges on their own.

-additional information.
 MEMBERS THAT HAVE NOT COMPLETED THE RANGE ORIENTATION

 CANNOT USE ANY CHAPTER RANGES UNLESS THEY ARE ACCOMPANIED BY A

-size, will last from three to four hours.
+RANGE APPROVED MEMBER.
+The orientation, will last from three to four hours.
 Attendance of spouse and youngsters

 is encouraged.
 The meeting is held in the Chapter House.